Skip to main content

 Our BA Counselling Top Up programme is for students who have studied FdA Integrative Counselling and Psychotherapy at the University Centre at Blackburn College who now wish to Top Up their foundation degree to Honours level by studying for an additional year, full-time.

-This is a one year, full-time top up programme, and is set to be validated by Lancaster University.
-It has been specifically designed to offer a progression route to students from FdA Integrative Counselling and Psychotherapy from the University Centre at Blackburn College who hold a pass or higher.
+This is a one year, full-time top up programme, and is validated by Lancaster University.
+It has been specifically designed to offer a progression route to students from FdA Integrative Counselling and Psychotherapy from University Centre Blackburn College who hold a pass or higher.

 The programme has been designed to build upon the subjects already learnt within the foundation degree but also to deepen understanding of the subject with a focus on graduate employability and higher level graduate roles.